BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * When Mobile browsing, added a sentence mentioning to touch the [INFO] text to display descriptions for settings.
   * Minor style improvment for mobile browsing.
-* **Current Plans:**
-  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
-If you know of any, please post so on this Github's Issues page!
-Otherwise, updates will be slow until the new location "Rocky" is added.

 ---

 **March 19th, 2022**
 * **HITMAN:**
   * **The Author & Patient Zero:**
     * **Contracts Mode Targets:** NPC "Jeff" added.
 Note: He only appears if you've 'saved' him linearly through the Patient Zero Campaign (look up a guide).
 In the Patient Zero Mission he drops three random weapons, two of which aren't in the mission normally.
-I would have added these to the Roulette's data, but since they're random each time you start the mission that would be a randoimizer on top of a randomizer and could lead to real frustration (if you roll a elimination method that works with the weapons he drops, then congrats).
+I would have added these to the Roulette's data, but since they're random each time you start the mission that would be a randomizer on top of a randomizer and could lead to real frustration (if you roll a elimination method that works with the weapons he drops, then congrats).

 ---